Undergraduate researcher earns engineering capstone project award at University Honors Poster Presentations

 “My strategy is to try and be a good mentor, to not just tell them ‘work on this project,’ but try and help them understand the process and make it a learning experience for them,” Cetin said.

-Early on, Dr. Jennifer Shane, an associate professor in the department of civil, construction and environmental engineering and Ophoff’s adviser, encouraged Ophoff to take the project.
+Early on, Dr. Jennifer Shane, an associate professor in the department of civil, construction and environmental engineering and Ophoff’s advisor, encouraged Ophoff to take the project.
 She invited him to present to one of her engineering classes this week and urges other undergraduates to reach out to professors for research opportunities.

 “Research work can benefit students considering graduate school as well as careers in industry,” Shane said.
 “Brandon has benefited personally and professionally from this experience.
 He has learned skills that he can use specific to his future in industry as well as skills to tackle problems and find information through research that is otherwise not obviously available.”